Abstract

 Input and monitoring a single Outcome.
 Black Box testing can be applied to

-isolated systems to scrutinize internal resources' strengths and weaknesses.
+isolated systems to scrutinize the strengths and weaknesses of internal resources.

 Multiple stimulus-response associations would determine the properties of